jpc342/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+I have decided to pick the MediaPipe hand pose model.

+Two interactions I am considering making are
+- (1) a virtual piano, which plays notes based on what fingers the user moves instead of where they are placed.
+In this case, the user would simply put their hands on camera and have ten notes (one for each finger) available to play based on if those fingers make the motion of playing a piano key.
+The problem here is that the user would need to be able to move each finger individually without much motion in other fingers, which, especially for the ring finger for most people, is very difficult.
+- (2) a tool that can help a user write and draw virtually on any surface in an augmented reality sort of way.
+In this case, the user would wear the camera in some way, perhaps with a AR headset or with a camera built into a hat, and use the pinching function to denote where to draw on the video of their surroundings.
+The difficulty here will likely be making the program smooth enough to handle drawings so that they are still easily discernable and not cluttered and blocky.

+In order to decide, I thought about which one was more feasible.
+I tried to design a camera mount that would make it easier to see which fingers are moving the most, but the camera angle that allows me to do this (parallel with the surface the hands are resting on) does not allow a good enough view of the hands for the program to find them.
+I figured it would be easier to instead build something like a glasses frame that houses the camera like Google Glass and to do the drawing, since pinch detection is doable as shown in one of the given example.

 ### Part C
 ### Test the interaction prototype